Boise City and Owyhee Stage Road; 1864

 1938 Metsker Map

-The Hillcrest Neighborhood Association is located within Township 3 North, Range 2 East, encompassing parts of Sections 20, 21, 28, and 29.
-The majority of the neighborhood lies in Section 20.
+The Hillcrest Neighborhood Association lies within Township 3 North, Range 2 East, covering parts of Sections 20, 21, 28, and 29.
+Most of the neighborhood lies in Section 20.

-The first euromerican settler in this area was Arthur De Witt Foote, who purchased 160 acres in the northeast corner of Section 20 in January 1892.
+The first Euro-American settler in this area was Arthur De Wint Foote, who purchased 160 acres in the northeast corner of Section 20 in January 1892.
 Today, this land includes much of the Hillcrest Country Club, Hillcrest Elementary School, and a portion of Hillcrest Drive.

-In January 1896, John W. Eagleson, at just 26 years old, purchased 160 acres of land in the east half of Section 20 from the Federal Government.
-This area is now roughly bordered by Targee Street, Phillippi Street, I-84, and the New York Canal.
+In January 1896, John W. Eagleson, at just 26 years old, purchased 160 acres in the east half of Section 20 from the federal government.
+This area is now roughly bounded by Targee Street, Phillippi Street, I-84, and the New York Canal.
 John settled there with his wife, Effa, and their three children: Donald, Grace, and John Jr.

 A few years later, in June 1905, John’s mother, Martha Ann (Kerr) Eagleson, was granted 320 acres in the west half of Section 20 under the Desert Land Act.
-At the age of 68, Martha shared the land with her husband, Andrew Hervey Eagleson.
-Their property is now bordered by Curtis Road to the west, Overland Road to the north, Orchard Street and Phillippi (south of the interstate) to the east, and a road leading to a gravel pit south of the interstate.
-The Eaglesons also purchased the Foote property around the turn of the century.
+At age 68, Martha shared the land with her husband, Andrew Hervey Eagleson.
+Their property is now bounded by Curtis Road to the west, Overland Road to the north, Orchard Street and Phillippi (south of the interstate) to the east, and a road leading to a gravel pit south of the interstate.
+The Eaglesons had also purchased the former Foote property.

-In March 1908, Carrie Margret Kerr bought 80 acres in the southeast quarter of Section 20, adjoining John Eagleson’s land to the west.
-Today, this area is largely occupied by the New York Canal and the western section of Pasadena Drive.
+In March 1908, Carrie Margaret Kerr purchased 80 acres in the southeast quarter of Section 20, adjoining John Eagleson’s land to the west.
+Today, this area includes much of the New York Canal and the western section of Pasadena Drive.

-The Hillcrest Neighborhood Association encompasses most of the southwest quarter of Section 21.
+The Hillcrest Neighborhood Association also includes most of the southwest quarter of Section 21.
 This 160-acre section was originally granted to Ira Simpson in 1902 under the Desert Land Act.
-Simpson also received 80 additional acres in the north half of Section 28, a portion of which is also within the neighborhood boundaries.
+Simpson also received 80 additional acres in the north half of Section 28, a portion of which is now part of the neighborhood.
 Today, this land is bordered by Targee Street to the north, Owyhee Street to the east, I-84 to the south, and Roosevelt Street to the west.

-Lastly, a small part of the Hillcrest Neighborhood lies within the north half of Section 29.
+Lastly, a small portion of the Hillcrest Neighborhood lies within the north half of Section 29.
 This land was granted to the State of Idaho in 1894 under a special grant.
-It is now bordered by Roosevelt Street to the east, Wright Road to the south, Orchard Street to the west, and a northern boundary that runs due east of the Orchard Street Interchange.
+It is now bordered by Roosevelt Street to the east, Wright Road to the south, Orchard Street to the west, and a northern boundary that runs due east from the Orchard Street Interchange.

 “Boise has been nestled here by the hills for 50 years, and the world has been going by.
 We are the least advertised city in the Northwest.
 Tourists don’t know of Boise.
 The young men are not going to stay in a town that is not going ahead.
 The wealthy Easterners are coming west, and Boise is not getting any of them.
 We need to go out after these tourists and advertise.”

-The proposed golf course was seen as a valuable addition to Boise, offering both a recreational asset and a means to attract tourists.
-The project garnered strong local support, and residents funded the new golf course through bond sales.
-Construction began in 1926, and the Idaho Country Club officially opened in June 1927 with a board comprised of Harry Eagleson; president, John W. Eagleson; vice president, and George F. Hughes; secretary and treasurer.
-After financial issues during the Great Depression in 1940, under new leadership led by C.J.
-Strike, A.J.
-Gamble, S.G.
-Moon, C.J.
-Westcott, and Virgil McGee, the club was renamed Hillcrest Country Club.
+The proposed golf course was seen as a valuable addition to Boise—both as a recreational asset and as a means to attract tourism.
+The project garnered strong local support, and residents funded the new course through bond sales.
+Construction began in 1926, and the Idaho Country Club officially opened in June 1927.
+Its board included Harry Eagleson (president), John W. Eagleson (vice president), and George F. Hughes (secretary and treasurer).

-The original course was designed by Portland native George H. Otten, renowned as “the best landscape and golf course architect in the Pacific Northwest” at the time.
+The original course was designed by Portland native George H. Otten, considered at the time to be “the best landscape and golf course architect in the Pacific Northwest.”
 Otten described the Hillcrest property as “the finest site for a golf links and clubhouse” he had ever encountered.
-Subsequent developments included a 9-hole expansion by A. Vernon Macan in 1958 and a course renovation by Robert Muir Graves in 1968.
+Later improvements included a 9-hole expansion by A. Vernon Macan in 1958 and a course renovation by Robert Muir Graves in 1968.

 America's Finest Country Club advertisement, Idaho Statesman, 1925.